-There’s actually no honey, which is great, but there is still sugar, which rules them out for some vegans (many vegans don’t mind the sugar issue, that’s your call to make).
+There’s actually no honey, which is great, but there is still sugar, which means they may or may not be vegan.

 There’s also palm oil, which is a controversial ingredient.
 Palm oil is technically vegan, but many vegans don’t eat palm oil for ethical reasons.

 We could repeat this for more brands, but most have honey and sugar, and the few that don’t (like Nabisco) often have other questionable ingredients.

 There are some certified vegan graham crackers out there, but they’re hard to find.